MaikKlein/unreal-rust/README.md

 ## ☣️ Warning

-`unreal-rust` is not ready to be used in a real project. `unreal-rust` is in a very early state and nothing more that a proof of concept right now.
+`unreal-rust` is not ready to be used in a real project. `unreal-rust` is in a very early state and nothing more than a proof of concept right now.
 The API will change quite frequently.
 Things might crash, or not work as intended.
 The user experience will not be great.

 I am releasing `unreal-rust` on github to develop it in the open.